Eyap53/PlayThemAll/ReadMe.md

 The following still need to be done :

-Some feature to implement (By priority)
+Some features to implement (By priority) :
 - Things are working, but it's not efficient.
 There is a need to improve it all, (it will be easier later for the implementation of other games).

-- surrender
+- Surrender
 - Lobby functions
 - Add spectatory mode.
-- Delay to the disconnect
+- Delay before disconnection
-- Be careful about double connections.
+- Prevent double connections.

 Appearance :
 - Need to do add a client side complementary project (such as a Angular project), to play different games.